otronarp/MCP033Examples/SystemModeler/README.md

         Plot(
             curves={Curve(y=x)},
             x=Axis(unit="ms"))},
-    caption="Autoscaling can be used in combination with changing the axis display unit")
+    caption="Autoscaling can be used in combination with changing the axis display unit.")
 ```
 <img src="e1bbb.png" alt="Figure" width=300 />